12 Inches of Snow

-12 Inches of Snow is the debut album by Canadian reggae musician Snow, released in 1993.
+12 Inches of Snow is the debut studio album by Canadian reggae musician Snow, released on January 19th, 1993, through East West Records.
 Edmond Leary and MC Shan produced the entire album, apart from one track which was produced by John Ficarrotta.
 The album was produced shortly before Snow was imprisoned for a year on an assault charge.
 Upon his release from prison, his first single "Informer" became a chart topping hit.